cncf-tags/wg-artifacts/docs/pkgmgr/pypi.md

 ## Dependency Tracking :yellow_circle:

 Up until recently PyPi did not serve metadata.
 So a client tool would have to download the entire wheel to determine its dependencies.
-With the metadata API the dependencies of a package are more easily obtained.
-Here is the metadata for tensorflow.
-The `Requires-Dist:` are the dependencies.
+With the metadata API, the dependencies of a package are more easily obtained.
+In the `scipy` example above, the `Requires-Dist:` entried denote the dependencies.
+(Dist stands for Distribution which is what Python calls packages).

 ```txt
 Metadata-Version: 2.1